roryquennev/Elk-Stack-Project/Kibana Investigation Activity/README.md

   - Here are our results for Webserver1:
     ![stressnapshotwebserver1](https://user-images.githubusercontent.com/77551247/123018380-723ea880-d39c-11eb-8473-4f3897a8be7f.PNG)

     As we can see by running `sudo stress --cpu 1` there is significant stress placed on the overall CPU usage, reaching its maximum.
-We can also observe a noteable spike in the load for the webserver as well.
+We can also observe a notable spike in the Load for the webserver as well.

 6. Run the `stress` program on all three of your VMs and take screenshots of the data generated on the Metrics page of Kibana.
-  - Running the same test on our other web servers, we see the same results replicated:
+  - Running the same test on our other web servers, we see the same results replicated regarding the CPU usage and the Load.
+There remain no discernible increases pertaining to the Memory Usage or Network Traffic running this test.

   - Here are the results for Webserver2:
     ![Stress snapshot_Webserver2](https://user-images.githubusercontent.com/77551247/123015813-39500500-d397-11eb-8655-e2ed461b3656.PNG)